● Insights

 6. Is the AI a Tool or a Team Member?

-This distinction changes everything about how you should evaluate, deploy, and budget for AI.
+This distinction changes everything about how you evaluate, deploy, and budget for AI.

 What to ask: